 According to Gartner, chief marketing officers will spend more on IT than chief information officers by 2017.
 CMOs desperately need real-time and responsive video analytics solutions to bring efficiency and transparency to sponsorship budget management.

-The SAP Innovation Center Network (SAP ICN), which has a primary focus on machine learning and deep learning, is a big fan of NVIDIA.
+The SAP Innovation Center (IC) in Israel, which has a primary focus on machine learning, deep learning and computer vision, is a big fan of NVIDIA.
 A recent announcement highlighted our relationship.
 Back in 2012, SAP R&D experimented with NVIDIA’s Kepler architecture cards to accelerate its HANA predictive analytics library.
-In 2014, we started our first deep learning experiments in the SAP ICN in Israel.
+In 2014, we started our first deep learning experiments in the SAP IC in Israel.
 Over the next year, we continued to fine-tune computer vision techniques and grow our team of experts.